 Pre-Top Hat, Bernie was a member of the Napier Development Association.
 During the 1950s he ran weekly dances around the Hawke’s Bay region, devoting his time and energy to many clubs and organisations.
 Bernie would compere these evenings and put on a floorshow.
 Live bands would perform for the hundreds who attended.

 “I was basically the ringmaster of a travelling circus, with entertainment being the main act,” Bernie said in August 2014.
-At age 86, Bernie is still as vibrant as ever and relives stories of these good old days as if they were yesterday.
+Aged 86 when I spoke with him, Bernie was still as vibrant as ever and relived stories of these good old days as if they were yesterday.
+[He passed away on 20 March 2020.]

 In early 1960, Napier’s Deputy Mayor, Wally Atherfold, suggested Bernie should have his own dance hall.
 Atherfold had recently purchased the old Gaiety Theatre in Dickens Street, Napier, earlier known as the Thompson and Paine picture theatre, which had opened in 1909.
 In 2014 the building has a Class 1 protection order listed against it.